A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Organic compounds containing halogens are a class of organic molecules that have one or more halogen atoms bonded to a carbon atom.
-Halogens are the elements fluorine (F), chlorine (Cl), bromine (Br), and iodine (I), which are all located in Group 17 of the periodic table.
+Halogens are the elements fluorine (F), chlorine (Cl), bromine (Br), and iodine (I), all located in Group 17 of the periodic table.

 Basic Concepts